arpitbbhayani/articles/blogs/abc.md

  - [Labeling or connectivity method](https://www.researchgate.net/publication/239551978_Labeling_Method_in_Steganography)

 # Frequency Domain Techniques
-Spatial domain techniques directly starts putting in data from payload into image but Frequency domain techniques will first transform the image and then embed the data.
-The transformation step ensures that the message are hidden in more significant/less sensitive areas of the image, making the hiding more robust and makes the entire process independent of the image format.
+Spatial domain techniques directly start putting in data from payload into an image but Frequency-domain techniques will first transform the image and then embed the data.
+The transformation step ensures that the message is hidden in more significant/less sensitive areas of the image, making the hiding more robust and makes the entire process independent of the image format.
 The areas in which the information is hidden are usually less exposed to compression, cropping, and image processing.

 These techniques relative complex to comprehend and required a bit of advanced mathematics to understand thoroughly.
 Images with lossy compression are ideal candidates and hence we dive a little deep into how JPEG steganography works.